Is Trump a sociopath?

 He is very selfish and has little of the feelings that usually make people add value to society.

-- Conscience (no sense of right and wrong)
+- Has no conscience (no sense of right and wrong)

-- Empathy (ie.: doesn’t care if you suffer)
+- Has no empathy (ie.: doesn’t care if you suffer)

-- Remorse (can cause harm without feeling bad)
+- Has no remorse (can cause harm without feeling bad)

 Contrary to psychopaths who have very little emotions, sociopaths do get emotional.